paradime-io/social-media-data-modeling-challenge/README.md

 # **Insights** 📊

 ### **Note 📝** -
-When analyzing success metrics, the average was used for balanced representation when video counts were nearly equal across segments.
+When analyzing success metrics, average was used for balanced representation when video counts were nearly equal across segments.
 Otherwise, the median was applied to minimize the impact of outliers and skewed distributions.

 ### **Familiarizing with the dataset 🔎**
 Here’s an overview of the key values present in the analyzed dataset.